-I) Audits
+l) Audits

-The applicant should indicate any costs associated with the required "Single audit," as defined at 2 CFR 200.501(b), for a non-Federal entity that expends \$750,000 or more during the non-Federal entity's fiscal year in Federal awards.
+The applicant should indicate any costs associated with the required "Single audit," as defined at 2 CFR 200.501(b), for a non-federal entity that expends \$750,000 or more during the non-federal entity's fiscal year in federal awards.
+Per ADS 591.3.5 Audit Funding, the AO will determine if the cost of the audit is an allowable direct or indirect expense based on the applicable cost standards.
+This includes audit costs for foreign non-profit organizations and host government entities.